BPM-Microsystems/BPWinRestAPIData/README.md

     ```sh
     pipenv install
     ```
-        (Optional) If you find error about python not found, add python path to pipenv by replacing 'to/the/path/of/installed/' with the location where python was installed (example: C:\Users\UserName\AppData\Local\Programs\Python\Python311\python.exe):
+        (Optional) If you find error about python not found.
+        Add python path to pipenv.
+        Replace 'to/the/path/of/installed/' with the location where python was installed (example: C:\Users\UserName\AppData\Local\Programs\Python\Python311\python.exe)

         ```sh
         pipenv --python to/the/path/of/installed/python.exe